Skip to main content

 Chapter II

-Taxbordr offers two fixed-fee tiers for annual IRS filing.
+Taxbordr offers two filing pathways for annual IRS filing.

 Both tiers include a follow-up review if Finanças (the Portuguese tax authority) queries the return.